kpalmberg/gpg-signing-poc/README.md

 ## **Steps to generate new GPG keys for GitHub:**

 1. First, make sure you have the GPG CLI installed.
+You can check installation by running `gpg --version` in your CLI (i.e., GitBash).
 This may be included along with a GitBash installation, on native Linux distros, or through WSL.

     CLI tools for GPG can also be downloaded directly from [GnuPG](https://www.gnupg.org/download/).
 If you use this options it's best to verify the integrity of the download with the provided signatures.

 2. Now you can generate a new GPG key pair.
 There's also pretty good [GitHub documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key#generating-a-gpg-key) on these steps which note some other requirements such as needing to run version `2.1.17` or later.
 The below steps assume you meet those requirements.

     Run `gpg --full-generate-key` to start the interactive process to generate a new GPG key pair.

-    > Note that RSA key type is required.

-    Next prompts:
+Initial prompts:

     ```
     Please select what kind of key you want: